Gene Therapy Study in Severe Haemophilia A Patients (270-201)

 Exclusion Criteria

-1. Detectable pre-existing immunity to the AAV5 capsid as measured by AAV5 transduction inhibition or AAV5 total antibodies
+1. Detectable pre-existing immunity to the AAV5 capsid as measured by adeno-associated virus 5 (AAV5) transduction inhibition (TI) or AAV5 total antibodies

 2. Any evidence of immunosuppressive disorder or active chronic infection including hepatis B, hepatitis C, HIV